JasonX1250/tuner/docs/milestone3.md

 ### Jason

-- made some adjustments frontend for receiving data from the server
+- made some adjustments and fixed bugs in frontend for receiving data from the server
 - implemented endpoints for querying media for both YouTube and Spotify
+- implemented endpoints for converting media for both YouTube and Spotify
+- implemented endpoint for saving new playlists to database
+- implemented endpoint for updating playlists in database
+- implemented endpoint for deleting saved playlists from database